HeJimenez00/ButterUI/README.md

-# 🧈 Catálogo de Componentes UI
+# 🧈 UI Components Catalog

-Bienvenido al catálogo de componentes UI de Astra.
-Este proyecto es una colección de componentes de copiar y pegar, diseñados para ser suaves, fluidos y fáciles de integrar en cualquier proyecto de Astro con TailwindCSS ✨
+Welcome to the UI Components Catalog of Astra.
+This project is a collection of copy-and-paste components, designed to be smooth, fluid, and easy to integrate into any Astro project with TailwindCSS. ✨

-## 📬 Contacto
+## 📬 Contact

-Si tienes alguna pregunta o sugerencia, no dudes en contactarme:
+If you have any questions or suggestions, feel free to reach out to me:
 Twitter: [Heeector](https://x.com/heeector00)